 - Host a talent show in which teams compete rather than individuals.
 The audience is typically the performers’ fellow employees but can be extended to include families or friends.
 Whether acting in a comedy skit, performing as a band, dancing or re-enacting a scene from a popular movie, the competitors can enjoy the show just as much as the audience.

 Host a rummage sale in the company parking lot with all proceeds going to charity.
 The company furnishes the folding tables and publicizes the event.
 Employees donate items that they no longer need or want.
 Each team prepares its items for sale, arranges them on their table and handles the sales.
 At the end of the day, the team with the highest sales receives some type of recognition, even if it is just a certificate or a mention in the company newsletter.
 However, a tangible reward can encourage greater participation, so many companies offer the winning team gift certificates to a restaurant, store or movie theater.

 Host a working lunch.
 The company provides lunch and divides employees into groups of no more than 10 people.
 Each group is given a work-related issue or question to discuss.
 After picking up their lunches, each group adjourns to a private location to eat and discuss the topic.
 Responses can be written or verbal.

 In the current economy, businesses ignoring the need to engage employees and encourage teamwork have a lot to lose.
 As this post has demonstrated, there are many team building activities that can foster employee engagement.
 Many of the exercises cost the employer little or nothing in terms of money, but the results can have a significant impact on the company’s bottom line.

-How efficiently and closely a team performs is one of the many aspects of employee engagement that EPIC by Clarity Wave measures in its revolutionary system.
+How efficiently and closely a team performs is one of the many aspects of employee engagement that Clarity Wave measures in its revolutionary system.
 Click here to schedule a demo today and see how we can help you develop stronger teams.